 As its name suggests, Red Wall hike leads towards a giant wall-like formation.
 It has intense orange color that is the most prominent during the sunset.

-On this hike expect a reasonable share of walking and bouldering until you reach a before-mentioned wall-like formation.
+On this UAE hiking trail expect a reasonable share of walking and bouldering until you reach a before-mentioned rock wall.
 It was formed by a massive rockfall that left an almost vertical face with a large boulder field below.
 What comes to the color, I would say it is more vivid orange than red.
 But will leave it for you to witness and decide.